-The EM contractor has already completed almost 96% fabrication works at various factories in China, which includes the design, fabrication and testing of generator sets, runner, shaft, etc. Till date, the EM contractor has delivered almost 87% of the equipment which includes most of the turbine parts, generator parts, EOT crane accessories, etc.
+The EM contractor has already completed almost 98% fabrication works at various factories in China, which includes the design, fabrication and testing of generator sets, runner, shaft, etc. Till date, the EM contractor has delivered almost 90% of the equipment which includes most of the turbine parts, generator parts, EOT crane accessories, etc.

-Moreover, the 11th lot shipment of EM equipment containing Transformer, PPV crane and control and protection panel has been dispatched from the factory.
+Moreover, the 11th shipment of EM equipment containing Transformer, has arrived at Kolkata port, while the 12th shipment containing power and control cables has been dispatched from the factory.
 They are expected to be delivered well before the rainy season.
-12th shipment containing majority of cables and other left over items are expected to be dispatched around of mid of April 2023.
-As of this date, PPV valve and cables are at the final stage of procurement and fabrication and expected to dispatch from the factory within a month time.
-Below photographs shows the brief work progress of EM works:
+As of this date, PPV valve and commination system are at the final stage of procurement and fabrication and expected to be dispatched from the factory within a month time.
+The photographs depicted below shows a brief work progress of EM works:

-Figure 2-44: Electro-mechanical work progress summary
+Figure 2-33: Electro-mechanical work progress summary

 The EM Contractor officially mobilized its manpower and resources to the site for installation works on February 09, 2021.
 The camp and warehouse setup work has been completed.
 The installation of draft tube elbow in all 4 units has been completed along with the first stage embedded parts and pipes.
-Due to the spread of COVID-19 pandemic, the EM Contractor, also a Chinese company, could not mobilize its national workers at site and thus has been working also with a Nepali subcontractor with some impact on the installation works.
-The Nepalese subcontractor, JADE, swiftly mobilized its manpower and carried out spiral case installation works of all the units along with other imbedded parts and pipes.
-However, the contractor now has mobilized its project manager including its technical manpower mostly engineers of both mechanical and electrical background in the site and as of this date, the installation works is smoothly being carried out, where almost 50% erection and installation works is about 80%.
+Due to the spread of COVID-19 pandemic, the EM Contractor, also a Chinese company, could not mobilize its national workers at site and thus has been working also with a Nepali subcontractor with minimum impact on the installation works.
+The Nepalese sub-contractor, JADE, swiftly mobilized its manpower and carried out spiral case installation works of all the units along with other imbedded parts and pipes.
+However, the Contractor now has mobilized its project manager including its technical manpower mostly engineers of both mechanical and electrical background in the site and as of this date, the installation works is smoothly being carried out, where almost 60% erection and installation works have already been completed at the site.